Buddhism in Japan: Later Heian Period Buddhism (950–1185)

 During this period, there was a consolidation of a series of annual court ceremonies (nenjū gyōji).
 Tendai Buddhism was particularly influential, and the veneration of the Lotus Sūtra grew in popularity, even among the low class and non-aristocratic population, which often formed religious groups such as the "Lotus holy ones" (hokke hijiri or jikyōja) and mountain ascetics (shugenja).
+Shugendō is an example of the fusion of Shinto mountain worship and Buddhism.
+The aim of Shugendo practitioners is to save the masses by acquiring supernatural powers through rigorous training while walking through steep mountains.

 Furthermore, during this era, new Buddhist traditions began to develop.
 While some of these have been grouped into what is referred to as "new Kamakura" Buddhism, their beginning can actually be traced to the late Heian.
 This includes the practice of Japanese Pure Land Buddhism, which focuses on the contemplation and chanting of the nenbutsu, the name of the Buddha Amida (Skt.
 Amitābha), in hopes of being reborn in the Buddha field of Sukhāvatī.
 This practice was initially popular in Tendai monasteries but then spread throughout Japan.
-Texts which discussed miracles associated with the Buddhas and bodhisattvas became popular in this period, along with texts which outlined death bed rites.
+Texts discussing miracles associated with the Buddhas and bodhisattvas became popular in this period, along with texts which outlined death bed rites.

 During this period, some Buddhist temples established groups of warrior-monks called Sōhei.
 This phenomenon began in Tendai temples, as they vied for political influence with each other.
 The Genpei war saw various groups of warrior monks join the fray.

 There were also semi-independent clerics (who were called shōnin or hijiri, "holy ones") who lived away from the major Buddhist monasteries and preached to the people.
 These figures had much more contact with the general populace than other monks.
 The most well known of these figures was Kūya (alt.
 Kōya; 903–972), who wandered throughout the provinces engaging in good works (sazen), preaching on nembutsu practice and working with local Buddhist cooperatives (zenchishiki) to create images of bodhisattvas like Kannon.

 Another important development during this era was that Buddhist monks were now being widely encouraged by the state to pray for the salvation of Japanese kami (divine beings in Shinto).
 The merging of Shinto deities with Buddhist practice was not new at this time.
 Already in the eighth century, some major Shinto shrines (jingūji) included Buddhist monks which conducted rites for shinto divinities.
 One of the earliest such figures was "great Bodhisattva Hachiman" (Hachiman daibosatsu) who was popular in Kyūshū.